Tracing

 The file names matter!

-When looking for a ROM’s sym file, BGB takes the ROM’s file name, strips the extension (here, .gb
+When looking for a ROM’s sym file, emulators take the ROM’s file name, strip the extension (here, .gb

-, and looks for a file in the same directory with that name.
+, and look for a file in the same directory with that name.

 Stepping